arty-arty/zkMatch/readme.md

 ## Mini-conclusion

-It simple and explainable.
+The alogtihm is simple and explainable.
 Any developer knows Diffie-Hellman key exchange.

-Hopefully, this year will.
+Hopefully, this year we will.
+A summer free of bots.
+Forever 🌞.
-Stop bots forever.
-And have bot free summer...

 # End of updated section